cornwallisna/cw_website/index.md

 * **Wendell Christoff** was appointed to fill our open **Treasurer** position.
 We thank Wendell for taking on this important position again.

-* We also wanted to thank heike Wilms for her service and hard workto CNAA and the board as our former Treasurer.
+* We also wanted to thank Heike Wilms for her service and hard workto CNA and the board as our former Treasurer.
-* We wish heike and Joerg much success in their new and exciting business venture.
+* We wish Heike and Joerg much success in their new and exciting business venture.
 * We are sure you will hear more about this from them.
-We also thank hheike for her continues commitment, involvement and ideas on CNA committees and events.
+We also thank Heike for her continued commitment, involvement and ideas on CNA committees and events.

 * **Please consider volunteering for our 2025 open Board positions noted below.**